FWSquatch/do180-practice/Assignments/Original-EX180.md

 I will not include the original texts here, on the off chance that it was a stolen and real exam.

 # Walkthrough

 Ziyo Notes wrote a nice walkthrough that shows you how each assignment could be completed.

 * [https://ziyonotes.uz/ex180-sample](https://ziyonotes.uz/ex180-sample)

+# Are the original assignments gone?

+Try the above URLs, or Ziyo's Notes, through https://archive.org/web/